-To unlock the challenges, the municipality is committed to pay more attention on the following:
+To unlock the challenges, the municipality is committed to pay more attention on the following in the 2022/2023-2026/2027:

 Good governance and public participation: The municipality is committed in conducting its public affairs and manage public resources in a responsible and accountable manner and in line with the provisions of the rule of law for the benefit of the citizens served and the realization of human rights.
 The key attributes for good governance are transparency, responsibility, accountability, participation and responsiveness to the need of the people.
 Consultation with stakeholders is a continuous process within uThukela district municipality, in compliance with the stipulation in Chapter 4 of the MSA of 2000.